akhilkrishnang/akhilkrishnang/README.md

 ### Hi, I'm Akhil

-I’m an an experienced Programmer with a demonstrated history of working in the information technology products and services industry.
+An experienced Programmer with a demonstrated history of working in the information technology products and services industry.
 Strong affinity towards UI/UX design and front-end development.
 Loves JavaScript.
 Passionate about Photography.
 Engineering professional with a B.Tech focused in Computer Science from Cochin University of Science and Technology.

 - 📱  I’m currently working on one of my personal project, to build my photography portfolio AIO system.
 - 🤓 I’m currently learning Flutter, bit of Vue JS and advanced CSS.